s2131335/CUBRO/server/readme.md

 ### `/activate-account/:token`

-After regsitering for an account, users are stilled forbidden from using the system unless their account has been activated.
+After registering for an account, users are stilled forbidden from using the system unless their account has been activated.
 This api allows users to activate their own account.

 #### Request